GiasuddinvuiyaBD/CS50P-Notes/Week_0/Notes.md

 For example, in your `hello.py` program, the `print()` function is designed to display text or output directly in the terminal window.

+## Bugs

+Bugs are a natural part of coding.
+These are mistakes, problems for you to solve!
+Don’t get discouraged!
+This is part of the process of becoming a great programmer.